seanpden/readme-template/README.md

 DB_PATH="PATH_TO_DATABASE"
 ```

 Doing this is not yet officially supported.
-Databases like MSSQL and MySQL might not work as expected.
+Databases like MSSQL and MySQL might
+not work as expected.

 ## Roadmap

-This section should be a simple list of maojr feature plans.
-You can also link to some dedicated document or resource for features.
+This section should be a simple list of major feature plans.
+You can also link
+to some dedicated document or resource for features.
 For example:

 - [x] Add support for controllers
 - [ ] Spanish translation